Economics and IRS Approved NMTC Leverage Structure

 Often such financing includes multiple sources of capital or subsidies, which can create complicated structures.

-Although complicated, such structuring maximizes the economic benefit to the Borrower based on all applicable underwriting, legal and tax requirements for each source of financing.
+Although complicated, such structuring maximizes the economic benefit to the borrower based on all applicable underwriting, legal and tax requirements for each source of financing.

 We size and update each particular financing using our proprietary NMTC “capital stack” program to ensure the most efficient use of all sources of financing, which provides the maximum bottom line economic benefit to our clients.